-Tarek studied piano, chamber music, history and the theory of music in Spain, his homeland.
-After completing all of his degrees with honours he moved to London to study with Mikhail Kazakevich and Eugene Asti.
+Accompanist and pianist Tarek Al-Shubbak studied piano, chamber music, history and the theory of music in Spain, his homeland.
+After completing all of his degrees with honours he then moved to London to study with Mikhail Kazakevich and Eugene Asti.

-At Trinity College of Music Tarek finished his Postgraduate and MMus studies both in solo and piano accompaniment, obtaining the Arthur Leonard Haynes Scholarship, the Accompanist Prize and The Founders' Prize.
+At the Trinity College of Music, Tarek finished his Postgraduate and MMus studies both in solo and piano accompaniment, obtaining the Arthur Leonard Haynes Scholarship, the Accompanist Prize and The Founders' Prize.

-At Trinity College of Music he was the winner as pianist of the English Song Competition, the John Ireland Song Competition and of the Lieder Competition.
-He was selected to take part as pianist in master classes given by Graham Johnson, Roger Vignoles, Ivry Gitlis, and the Parklane Group Masterclasses by Teresa Berganza.
-He represented Trinity College of Music in The Young Songmakers' Almanac 2007.
+Also at Trinity College of Music he was the winner as pianist of the English Song Competition, the John Ireland Song Competition and of the Lieder Competition.
+He was also selected to take part as pianist in master classes given by Graham Johnson, Roger Vignoles, Ivry Gitlis, and the Parklane Group Masterclasses by Teresa Berganza.
+In 2007 he represented Trinity College of Music in The Young Songmakers' Almanac.

-Tarek was actively involved in Trinity College of Music's Schumann Festival 2006.
+Tarek was actively involved in the Trinity College of Music's Schumann Festival 2006.
 An active performer in both chamber music and vocal recitals, he has appeared in concert in London, Leeds, Manchester, Birmingham, Lisbon, Madrid, Barcelona, Odda (Norway) and Vienna.
-He is also regularly invited to the Casa dei Mezzo Festival in Makrigialos, Crete.
+He is also regularly invited to perform at the annual Casa dei Mezzo Chamber Music Festival in Makrigialos, Crete.

-For three consecutive years he has awarded the Top Scholarship from the Ministerio de Educación y Cultura of Spain.
+For three consecutive years Tarek was awarded the Top Scholarship from the Ministerio de Educación y Cultura of Spain.

 Tarek is currently a music professor of Trinity College of Music, Greenwich, London.